tuxedomakes/mantaray-pro-wireless/README.md

 ## ❤️ Support ❤️

-If you liked this project, please consider [buying me a coffee ☕](https://www.paypal.com/ncp/payment/S29DUSN2UKD4N).
-Your contributions allow me to continue creating and sharing open-source projects like this one!
+TODO: add support links to ko-fi, tindie, and website

 ## Disclaimer

 This is a DIY electronics kit that requires soldering and assembly.
 While we provide a comprehensive build guide, purchasers should be comfortable with or willing to learn basic soldering.
+This project includes working with LiPo batteries.
+Know about the risk of improper battery usage before you begin.
 Due to the DIY nature of this product, returns cannot be accepted once assembly has begun.